zhaojinwei0124/omniata-android-sdk/README.md

 #### Set Track Interval between Events
-- Default event tracking interval is 1 second in order to keep the events in order from the server side, if more frequent events sending is required, calling this method
+- Default event tracking interval is 1 second in order to keep the events in order from the server side, if more frequent events sending is required, calling this method before other tracking method.
+It would be great to set back to 1000 millisecond if no more frequent events are requried.
 ```java
 // set the event track interval to be 100 millisecond
 Omniata.setTrackInterval(100);